 “Empowering learning in a safe, supportive and conducive environment”

-Bradfield Center offers a fully accredited school, accredited by Southern Association of Schools (SACS) and Georgia Accreditation Commission.
+Bradfield Center offers a fully accredited school, accredited by AdvancEd/SACS and Georgia Accreditation Commission.

-Through the combined efforts of Twin Cedars Youth Services, Inc., Troup County School System, referring agencies throughout the state of Georgia, families, and community members, Ault Academy’s vision is to provide quality curriculum and high expectations for all learners in a safe, secure, and supportive learning environment.
-A strong emphasis is placed on problem solving, critical thinking, responsibility, work ethic, and citizenship to enable each student to thrive and survive in the society in which he will live.
+Ault Academy vision and purpose is to provide high expectations for all learners in a safe, secure and supportive learning environment.
+A strong emphasis is placed on a quality curriculum that emphasizes problem-solving, critical thinking, responsibility, work ethic, and citizenship to enable each student to thrive and survive in society.

 Ault Academy faculty believe that:

 - All students can learn and succeed best when they have appropriate and challenging opportunities for success and are actively engaged in the learning process.